GoSwapio/docs/docs/Good/Distribution.md

 With a total supply of 750,000,000 tokens, $GOOD's distribution takes on a community-centric approach, thanks to the GoSwap Governance Group.

 - **Community (60%)**: A substantial portion, amounting to 450,000,000 $GOOD, is earmarked for the community.
 Over a span of four years, 28,125,000 tokens per quarter will be released, all subject to the decisions of the GoSwap Governance Group.
 This gradual release ensures ongoing community engagement.

-- **Ecosystem Dripping (40%)**: To nurture the ecosystem further, 40% of the total supply (300,000,000 $GOOD) is allocated for various purposes, all under the watchful eye of the GoSwap Governance Group.
 These tokens are divided as follows:

     - **Liquidity Mining (10%)**: Each quarter, 4,687,500 $GOOD will be dedicated to liquidity mining, driven by the decisions of the governance committee.